Felicity Urquhart

-Felicity Ann Urquhart (born 4 May 1976) is an Australian country and western music singer-songwriter, and a TV and radio presenter.
+Felicity Ann Urquhart (born 4 May 1976) is an Australian country music singer-songwriter, and a TV and radio presenter.
 Her single "Big Black Cloud", co-written with Randy Scruggs, reached No. 1 on Country Tracks National Top 30 Singles Chart in 2007.
 She has won numerous awards including a Centenary Medal in 2001 "For service to Australian society through country music".
 Urquhart married musician and producer Glen Hannah in March 2009.
 She has been the host of country music show Saturday Night Country on Australian Broadcasting Corporation Local Radio since March 2010.